How to buy an apartment in Montenegro

 What are the advantages of buying an apartment in Montenegro

 Montenegro has a visa-free regime for tourists from many countries.
-Buying an apartment in this country as a residence for summer holidays, foreigners can freely visit this warm country without having to apply for visa documents.
+By buying an apartment in this country as a residence for the summer holidays, foreigners can freely visit this warm country without applying for visa documents.

 Buying an apartment in Montenegro has other advantages:

-1. In this developing European country, relatively low prices for real estate by the sea.
+1. In this developing European country, there are relatively low prices for real estate by the sea.

 2. Promising business opportunities - an apartment can be rented to tourists, receiving rental income.